Yauheni Tsikhantsou

 Yauheni Paulavich Tsikhantsou (Яўгені Паўлавіч Ціханцоў; born 4 November 1998) is a Belarusian weightlifter, World Champion and European Champion competing in the 94 kg category until 2018 and 96 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
+A sample collected from Yauheni Tsikhantsou on 8 March 2026 returned a positive test for growth hormone.

 Career

 Olympic Games

 In August 2021, Tsikhantsou made an Olympic debut representing Belarus in the men's 96 kg event held in Tokyo, Japan.
 He lifted 173 kg in the Snatch placing sixth but did not make a successful attempt in the Clean & Jerk.

 In August 2024, Tsikhantsou competed as Individual Neutral Athlete in the men's 102 kg event at the 2024 Summer Olympics held in Paris, France.
-He lifted 183 kg in the Snatch and placed forth but managed to overcame Armenia's Garik Karapetyan in the fight for the bronze medal with a total lieft of 402 kg.
+He lifted 183 kg in the Snatch and placed forth but managed to overcame Armenia's Garik Karapetyan in the fight for the bronze medal with a total lift of 402 kg.

 World Championships

 In 2018, he competed as a junior at the 2018 World Weightlifting Championships in the newly created 96 kg division.
 He won a bronze medal in the snatch portion with a junior world record setting lift of 180 kg.